kints13/Womens_Football/README.md

 An example web scrap (FBref - WSL stats) to return the current WSL league table and associated high-level statistics.
 Table then used to highlight the WSL team with the highest attendance in 2023/24 season.

 ## WSL Teams xG 2023-24.ipynb
-Using an xG table to create a scatterplot of xG For and xG Against for each of the 12 WSL teams
+Using an xG data to create a scatterplot of xG For and xG Against for each of the 12 WSL teams